iotexproject/pebble-backend/README.md

 -pf | --publish-file: Publish payload with file
 ```

-run.p will send a message every 30 seconds
+run.py will send a message every 30 seconds

 The message will be stored in the 'pebble-store' bucket in s3, like:
 ```